 Rose (on left) and her assistants at the first study site, Mt.
 Wilhelm National Park

 Many PNG people who do not live in the mountains have never heard of the Singers, and Rose is developing educational materials to inform them about the value of the Singers to the ecology.
 Her hope is to secure agreements from the locals where Singers are verified to not hunt the Singers (most do not anyway) and to leave enough prey animals for the dogs to survive.
 Most of the rural village people hunt local animals as their main protein source, so to ensure their cooperation some way must be devised to replace the prey with another source, perhaps by supplying chickens for them to raise for eggs and meat.
 No markets in walking distance from the villages, and no roads at higher elevations.
 Everything must be carried into the mountains over often difficult foot paths.

 People from Rose’s family village helping get the borrowed 4 wheel drive to the village, the end of the road.

 The plan for the field study includes collecting photos of and DNA samples from village dogs.
-Scats and hairs from the wild Singers will provide DNA samples.
-These samples will be compared to the captive Singer DNA and the Wilton/Cairns admixture test done to determine percentage of domestic (village) dog genes vs. Singer/dingo genes in the samples.
+Scats and hairs from the Singers will provide DNA samples.
+These samples will be compared to the North American Singer DNA and the Wilton/Cairns admixture test done to determine percentage of village dog genes vs. Singer/dingo genes in the samples.

 Old Singer scats containing bones collected at the Mt.
 Wilhelm site